Mauritian nationality law: British colony (1814–1968)

 Britain formally acquired Mauritius at the end of the war from the French by virtue of the 1814 Treaty of Paris, establishing British Mauritius, which included the island of Mauritius, the Chagos Archipelago, as well as Oil and Rodrigues Islands.
 In Britain, allegiance, in which subjects pledged to support a monarch, was the precursor to the modern concept of nationality.
 The crown recognised from 1350 that all persons born within the territories of the British Empire were subjects.
 Those born outside the realm — except children of those serving in an official post abroad, children of the monarch, and children born on a British sailing vessel — were considered by common law to be foreigners.
 Marriage did not affect the status of a subject of the realm, except that under common law, single women, including divorcées, were not allowed to be parents thus their children could not derive nationality maternally and were stateless unless legitimated by their father.
 Nationality laws passed by the British Parliament were extended only to the Kingdom of Great Britain, and later the United Kingdom of Great Britain and Ireland.

-In 1911, at the Imperial Conference a decision was made to draft a common nationality code for use across the empire.
+In 1911, at the Imperial Conference a decision was made to draft a common nationality code for use across the British Empire.
 The British Nationality and Status of Aliens Act 1914 allowed local jurisdictions in the self-governing Dominions to continue regulating nationality in their territories, but also established an imperial nationality scheme throughout the realm.
 The uniform law, which went into effect on 1 January 1915, required a married woman to derive her nationality from her spouse, meaning if he was British, she was also, and if he was foreign, so was she.
 It stipulated that upon loss of nationality of a husband, a wife could declare that she wished to remain British and provided that if a marriage had terminated, through death or divorce, a British-born national who had lost her status through marriage could reacquire British nationality through naturalisation without meeting a residency requirement.
 The statute reiterated common law provisions for natural-born persons born within the realm on or after the effective date.
 By using the word person, the statute nullified legitimacy requirements for jus soli nationals.
 For those born abroad on or after the effective date, legitimacy was still required, and could only be derived by a child from a British father (one generation), who was natural-born or naturalised.
 Naturalisations required five years residence or service to the crown.